The Gatwick School – celebrating inclusion at the start of the school year.

 Using West Sussex County Council return to school and emotional wellbeing resources

 The school used a range of resources produced by WSCC including the educational psychology service return to school guidance .

 ‘Soft Start’ described in video 2

-This consisted of onsite visits to familiarise students with the new school layout (including the one way system, sanitiser stations, new form rooms); a staggered transition back for different year groups e.g. year 7 had 1 full day induction with their house guardians (form tutors) and then year 11 joined – this continued for 1 week slowly introducing a year group at a time until all were onsite by the Friday.
+This consisted of onsite visits to familiarise students with the new school layout.
+This included the one way system, sanitiser stations, new form rooms.
+There was also a staggered transition back for different year groups e.g. year 7 had 1 full day induction with their house guardians (form tutors) and then year 11 joined – this continued for 1 week slowly introducing a year group at a time until all were onsite by the Friday.

 Students who are particularly vulnerable have key workers and/or Nurture form – this means the school is open to those students from 8:15 to go to the SEND Base.
-They can check their locker (it’s in the base with their timetable on) and meet with their Key Worker (some slots are pre booked for the most vulnerable and EBSA students).
-They can have a snack and get a verbal and visual run down of the day and are pre-warned of any changes.
-Nurture form starts at 8:30 and is a smaller House Group with 2 members of teaching staff and TAs who again, break down the day/week and any changes, deal with worries and generally get the students ready to start learning.
+They can check their locker timetable which is in the SEND Base and meet with their key worker.
+The key worker also has some slots which can be pre booked for the most vulnerable and EBSA students.
+The student can also have a snack, get a verbal and visual run down of the day and are pre-warned of any changes.
+Nurture form starts at 8:30am and is a smaller House Group with 2 members of teaching staff and teaching assistants who again, break down the day/week and any changes, deal with worries and generally get the students ready to start learning.

 Communication – keep parents informed – the timeline really helped to reassure staff and parents of the next steps and that our ‘lockdown exit’ had been planned and we had a ‘map’ to get students back into school in a way that was sensitive to their needs.

 Connect – find opportunities to connect. – The newsletter, challenges, recovery curriculum, wellness walks all allowed staff and students to get to know each other and opened up more understanding to each persons’ ‘narrative’ around lockdown and general school experiences.